npersson001/Fitbit-Grapher/README.md

 ### Task 1

 For the first task in this study you will be responsible for taking input from a Fitbit file containing **JSONObject**s.
 This will require you to parse the Fitbit file using a **JSONParser** object (documentation available [here](https://jar-download.com/artifacts/com.github.cliftonlabs/json-simple/2.1.2/documentation)) or any other parsing method of your choice.
-You can store the **jSONObject**s in some type of data structure, most likely a **List**.
+You can store the **JSONObject**s in some type of data structure, most likely a **List**.

 The Fitbit files will be provided for you and will look similar to this: heart_rate-2019-01-17.json, heart_rate-2019-01-19.json, etc.  For this first task choose one of the files provided to parse.